awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing-programmatic.md

 ## Python<a name="es-indexing-programmatic-python"></a>

 You can install elasticsearch\-py, the Elasticsearch client for Python, using [pip](https://pypi.python.org/pypi/pip)\.
 Instead of the client, you might prefer [requests](http://docs.python-requests.org/)\.
-The [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) and [SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python/) packages simplify the authentication process, but is not strictly required\.
+The [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) and [SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python/) packages simplify the authentication process, but are not strictly required\.
 From the terminal, run the following commands:

 ```
 pip install boto3